 - children at four years of age – in the form of a diphtheria, tetanus, whooping cough and polio vaccine (four-in-one vaccine)

-- students in year 10 of secondary school – a booster dose of diphtheria, tetanus and whooping cough vaccine (three-in-one vaccine)
+- adolescents in secondary school (or age equivalent) – adolescents receive a booster dose of diphtheria, tetanus and whooping cough vaccine (three-in-one vaccine).
+The dose can also be given by a doctor or at a council community immunisation session.

 - adults 50 to 59 years – a booster dose of diphtheria and tetanus vaccine (two-in-one vaccine)